ardevd/jlrpy/README.md

 [![Join the chat at https://gitter.im/jlrpy/community](https://badges.gitter.im/jlrpy/community.svg)](https://gitter.im/jlrpy/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Python 3 library for interacting with the JLR Remote car API.
 Currently in early development.
-The associated API documentation for the JLR InControl API is currently in equally development and is available [here](https://documenter.getpostman.com/view/6250319/RznBMzqo)
+The associated API documentation for the JLR InControl API is currently in equally early development and is available [here](https://documenter.getpostman.com/view/6250319/RznBMzqo)

 ## Help Needed
 As I currently do not own a vehicle yet the work represented here is the result of static analysis.
 If anyone with a vehicle is willing to help me reverse the protocol further, please let me known on Gitter.